 - a.
 A student who wishes to enter a joint degree program must be admitted separately to each program as a joint degree candidate. - b.
 Both degrees are awarded simultaneously upon completion of all requirements. - c.
-Usually, each degree program counts some courses in the other program typically up to 12 hours of credit as electives in meeting its own requirements; however the hours required for the joint program cannot be less than the sum of the minimum hours required for each degree independently (eg. 120 for a bachelor's, 32 for a master's, etc.).
+The joint degree program may share up to 12 credit hours of coursework, but the sum of credit hours for both degrees should not be less than the sum of both degrees less the 12 credit hours, unless otherwise approved.

-4. Approval
+Approval